Pathway of Continuous School Improvement

 Support for Your School

-AMS is here to support you as you move along the Steps of the Pathway.
-In addition to personalized coaching, you will have access to self-assessment tools and sample documents, as well as other resources.
+AMS is here to support you as you move along the Steps of the Pathway with access to self-assessment tools and sample documents, as well as other resources.

 There are 10 steps on the Pathway of Continuous School Improvement, and a place on the Pathway for all schools.
 Pathway step determination is based on how many of the 5 core components of Montessori your school implements.